StoreCore

 If no language match is found, StoreCore always defaults to en-GB for British English.
 You could therefore say that British English — or European English — is the master of all masters in the StoreCore translation memory.

-Master languages cannot be deleted; they can only be disabled.
-If you do try to delete a master language from the database, the DELETE query fails on a foreign key constraint.
-The example below illustrates that you cannot DELETE a master language but you can disable it by settings its status flag to 0 (zero).
+Master languages SHOULD NOT be deleted, but they MAY be disabled.
+The example below illustrates that you should not DELETE a master language (in this case de-DE for German), but you can disable the language by settings its enabled_flag status code to 0 (zero) or b'0' (binary zero).

 UPDATE sc_languages